aulong-msft/AttackTreeGPT/README.md

 # ThreatModelGPT

-ThreatModelGPT is a C# program that uses Azure's Computer Vision and Azure OpenAI's GPT-4 to generate attack trees for AWS services.
+ThreatModelGPT is a C# program that uses Azure's Computer Vision and Azure OpenAI's GPT-4 to generate attack trees for AWS services as well as threats and mitigations for those services extracted from a provided image.

 ## Prerequisites